 The Federal Reserve Bank of Atlanta aggregates Black Knight McDash data, a loan level mortgage performance dataset from Black Knight Inc., in its Mortgage Analytics and Performance Dashboard (MAPD)9.
-This dataset comprises roughly two-thirds of the mortgage market Figure 6: Black Knight 30+ Day Delinquency Rate
+This dataset comprises roughly two-thirds of the mortgage market and includes flags for delinquency and forbearance.
+The data is filtered for active loans for owner-occupied residences that are secured by first liens.
+Zip codes with under 50 active loans are excluded from the sample.